 - Talk with potential buyers, tell them stories about your work.

-- Make it convenient for people to buy.
+- Make it convenient for people to buy (read on for details).

 - Consider accepting commissions.

 - Keep a guest book so you can add visitors to your mailing list.

 Must I price my work?